-Having an end to end approach to Supply Chain planning can turn out to be a competitive advantage in the market.
-Though, in order to leverage your Supply Chain for a competitive advantage it is important, to utilize the technology so that it adds business value.
+Having an end-to-end Supply Chain planning approach can turn out to be a competitive advantage in the market.
+Though, in order to leverage your Supply Chain for a competitive advantage it is important, to utilize technology so that it adds business value.
 In this blogpost we will share with you how it can benefit the business strategy.

 The Supply Chain is transforming